sebw/blog-old.wains.be/2006/2006-04-04-postfix-spf.md

-date: 2006-04-04 20:42:41+00:00

 # Postfix + SPF

-categories:
-- Howto
-- Linux
-- Postfix

 Enable SPF if you believe you need it..
 For your information, SPF is not widely used

 You'll need Mail::SPF::Query :
 `1. perl -MCPAN -e shell
-2. Under CPAN : install Mail::SPF::Query
+1. Under CPAN : install Mail::SPF::Query
-3. Quit CPAN after installation of the library`
+2. Quit CPAN after installation of the library`

 Install libspf2-1.0.4 and libspf2-devel-1.0.4 from http://www.city-fan.org/ftp/contrib/libraries/